MaxGandini/Obsidian_brain/Mathematics/Numeric calculus/Polynomial interpolation.md

 which is non-zero since the nodes $x_{j}$ are all distinct.
 This ensures that the matrix is invertible and the equation has the unique solution
 $$
-A = X^{-1} \cdot Y; \text{ that is, } p(x) \text{ exists and is unique.}$$
+A = X^{-1} \cdot Y; \text{ that is, } p(x) \text{ exists and is unique.}$$ Different methods can be found in [[Polynomial interpolation-methods]].

 Example:
 Given $f(x) = \sqrt(5 x^2 + 4)$